srmii-projects/Fact-checking-Outputs-from-ChatGPT/README.md

-# Assignment 4: Facualoty and ChatGPT
+# Assignment 4: Factualoty and ChatGPT